Oibaf66/fbzx-wii/README_GC.txt

 Press the "start" button to access the in-game menu.
 Press X or A to select an item and Y or B to come back to the previous menu.

 Press the "R" button to access the virtual keyboard.
+Use the C-stick to move the cursor.

 The in-game menu allows you to insert tapes, load them and configure the display, joysticks etc.